TGAC/grassroots-docs/dev_guide.md

 Handlers are the family of components that allow data to be read or written to different storage systems such as local filesystems, iRods, http(s), Dropbox, *etc*.
 By abstracting these different systems out, other parts of the Grassroots architecture can read and write data transparently without having to be concerned about the underlying storage mechanism.
-Handlers are explained in detail in the [Handlers guide] (handlers.md "Handlers guide").
+Handlers are explained in detail in the [Handlers guide](../core/shared/handler/readme.md "Handlers guide").

 ### Utility